josharnow/PanDerm/README.md

 ### Key Parameters

 - `model`: Model size - "PanDerm_Large_FT" (original paper model) or "PanDerm_Base_FT" (smaller version)
+- `pretrained_checkpoint`: Path to the pretrain checkpoint - "panderm_ll_data6_checkpoint-499.pth" for "PanDerm_Large_FT" and "panderm_bb_data6_checkpoint-499.pth" for "PanDerm_Base_FT".
 - `nb_classes`: Set this to the number of classes in your evaluation dataset.
-- `batch_size`: Adjust based on the memory size of your GPU.
-- `percent_data`: Controls the percentage of training data used.
-For example, 0.1 means evaluate models using 10% training data.
-Modify this if you want to conduct label efficiency generalization experiments.
-- `pretrained_checkpoint`: Path to the pretrain checkpoint - "panderm_ll_data6_checkpoint-499.pth" for "PanDerm_Large_LP" and "panderm_bb_data6_checkpoint-499.pth" for "PanDerm_Base_LP".
+-  `weights`: Setting to use the weighted random sampler for the imbalanced class dataset.
+-

 ### Hint